 Once we have a general idea of the data, we often move on to a specific task.
 Depending on the job, we often transform words, phrases, or sentences into vectors using word embedding or sentence embedding.
 These word/sentence vectors allow us to use unsupervised machine learning models that reason with the text and understand the context.
 This allows us to find relevant bits of information automatically within large corpora.

-Another excellent example of where we can use NLP in an unsupervised way is in the creation of a knowledge graph.
+Another excellent example of how we can use NLP unsupervised is creating a knowledge graph.
 Bits of text can be connected graphically.
-Graphical representation allows a user to ask natural questions and open up a complicated dataset to an entire organisation in a natural way.
+Graphical representation allows a user to ask natural questions and naturally open up a complicated dataset to an entire organisation.
 Think of this like Siri answering your questions with information from the internet.
 A custom-made knowledge graph can aggregate a whole organisation’s knowledge base and make it worthwhile to everyone.
-Future data-driven companies will need to rely heavily on an NLP system to remain competitive.
+Future data-driven companies must rely heavily on an NLP system to remain competitive.

 To conclude, even though supervised machine learning techniques are more commonly used than unsupervised machine learning techniques, there is far more potential when using unsupervised techniques.
 The obvious drawback is, however, that it takes more skills and resources to develop, deploy, and maintain these solutions.